 “The social justice mission was a large part of my decision to come to SLU LAW because the school’s emphasis on a commitment to the greater good was a message that really resonated with me.
 More than that, it is not simply a message that is delivered and then forgotten.
 Rather, every day, the faculty, staff and student body put this message into action in efforts to truly make a difference in the community.”

 SLU LAW is committed to creating and maintaining an environment of respect and inclusivity.
-The Office of Inclusion and Diversity Education provides development and coordination of diversity, cross-cultural and inclusion awareness, outreach and retention programs for the School of Law.
+The Office of Diversity, Equity and Inclusion provides development and coordination of diversity, cross-cultural and inclusion awareness, outreach and retention programs for the School of Law.
 The program director collaborates with faculty, staff, students, alumni and the St. Louis community to enhance recruitment, retention and mentoring of diverse constituencies within the School of Law.

 Motivated by mission